Sunday Mornings at 10:45 AM

-Additional Bible Study at 2 PM Sundays at 1st UMC 6701 JFK Blvd held by Pastor Dick King of Indian Hills Church
+Additional Bible Study at 2 PM Sundays at Open Door Community Church held by Pastor Dick King of Indian Hills Church

-Additional Worship Service at 3 pm at 1st UMC on JFK – Indian Hills Church
+Additional Worship Service at 3 pm – conducted by Indian Hills Church at Open Door Community Church

 The first transgender suicide hotline is now up and running in the U.S. You can reach Trans Lifeline at 877-565-8860